 How invite, message, and InMail caps work together

-Worked example — Daily limit = 20 with no cap split
+Worked example — Daily limit = 5

-| Action | LinkedIn-cited daily limit | WarmySender default | Notes |
+| Action type | LinkedIn's typical daily limit | WarmySender suggested | Notes |

 |---|---|---|---|

-| Connection invites (paid) | ~80–100/day, ~200/week | 80/day | Highest-watched safety axis; LinkedIn weighs invite volume heavily.
-Free accounts ~half of paid. |
+| Connection invites (paid) | ~80–100/day, ~200/week | 80/day | The most-watched safety signal; LinkedIn weighs invite volume heavily.
+Free accounts get roughly half of paid. |

-| Messages to connections | ~100/day shared bucket | 80/day | Shared with profile views, comments on posts, reactions on posts. |
+| Messages to connections | ~100/day, shared allowance | 80/day | Shared with profile views, comments on posts, and reactions on posts. |

 | InMails (Sales Nav Core) | ~50/month credits | 5/day | Replies generally return the credit.
 Recruiter Full ~150/month, Career ~5/month. |